Flap Surgery: The Basics

 Flap Dehiscence or Loss

 Flap dehiscence is a complication in which the incision made to either the donor or recipient site reopens.
-A flap loss refers to the flap not re-establishing blood flow and surviving, leading to necrosis of the tissue.
-As we mentioned earlier, the survival of the flap is impacted by blood flow, new vascularization and tissue formation, edema, wound closure tension, postoperative complications (hematoma/seromas), and infection (8).
+A flap loss refers to the flap not re-establishing blood flow and surviving, leading to tissue necrosis.
+As we mentioned earlier, the flap’s survival is impacted by blood flow, new vascularization and tissue formation, edema, wound closure tension, postoperative complications (hematoma/seromas), and infection (8).

 Prevention Strategies

-Nurses should apply their basic knowledge on causes of wound dehiscence.
-Factors that influence dehiscence risk include the ability to synthesize collagen, strength of suture material, closure technique, and stress on the incision, such as coughing, strenuous movement, or obesity (7).
+Nurses should apply their basic knowledge of the causes of wound dehiscence.
+Factors that influence dehiscence risk include the ability to synthesize collagen, the strength of suture material, closure technique, and stress on the incision, such as coughing, strenuous movement, or obesity (7).
 Consider areas that have greater stress and tension, such as the abdomen.
 Dehiscence is most common following abdominal flap surgeries (7).
-NPWT has been shown to be a great preventative measure for wound dehiscence as studies found a roughly 50% reduction in stress and tension at the incision site with its use (7).
-This reduction in stress is attributed to the reduction in subcutaneous fluid accumulation and enhanced healing time.
+NPWT is a great preventative measure for wound dehiscence, as studies found a roughly 50% reduction in stress and tension at the incision site with its use (7).
+This stress reduction is attributed to decreased subcutaneous fluid accumulation and enhanced healing time.

 The location of the flap surgical sites will impact prevention.
-For example, immobilization and stabilization devices are unique to sites such as the abdomen, chest, extremities, and sacral region.
+For example, immobilization and stabilization devices are unique to the abdomen, chest, extremities, and sacral region.
 Infection prevention measures for wounds are essential for nursing care.
 Incisions from flap procedures also have a higher chance of opening if the wound becomes infected (7).
 Prevention of hematomas is also meaningful, including the use of blood thinners.
-However, the safety precautions for blood thinners is different for each client.
+However, the safety precautions for blood thinners are different for each client.

 Management and Treatment